kubernetes/website/v1.1/docs/api.md

 In the future we expect that there will be more API groups, all at REST path `/apis/$API_GROUP` and using `apiVersion: $API_GROUP/$VERSION`.
-We expect that there will be a way for (third parties to create their own API groups](https://github.com/kubernetes/kubernetes/blob/{{ page.githubbranch }}/docs/design/extending-api.md), and to avoid naming collisions.
+We expect that there will be a way for (third parties to create their own API groups](https://github.com/kubernetes/kubernetes/blob/{{page.githubbranch}}/docs/design/extending-api.md), and to avoid naming collisions.

 ## Enabling resources in the extensions group